 The top line feeds everything else your organization does.
 If you need to grow your business, you need to grow the top line.
 If new revenue is not coming in consistently, sales leadership maybe just getting lucky in good months rather than driving results with some key new revenue creation practices.
-Some of these include:

 - Sales VP on the Executive Team The sales function generates critical information every day and can be your best data source for cash flow projection, new orders, client satisfaction and market intelligence.
 To do that, sales leadership must gather these critical details and deliver them, free of whitewash, to the exec team.
 That means a Sales seat at a table that wants and appreciates each other’s unique perspectives.
 Make sure your sales leader is at the table, and occupies the seat completely.